 - By now, the yolk should be very sturdy.
 Rinse it off under cold water or place it into a bowl of cold water while you make the rest of the yolks.

-To toast the walnuts
+to toast the walnuts

 - Preheat a small cast iron pan over medium heat.
 Add in the walnuts, and allow to toast for a few minutes giving them a shake every now and then.
 They are done when you can smell them, and they’ve developed a little color.
 Keep an eye on them to prevent burning.